Small things have great power.

 - These YouTube thumbnail dimensions use an aspect ratio of 16:9.

-- Make sure your YouTube thumbnail size is a minimum of 640 pixels wide.
+- Make sure your thumbnail size is a minimum of 640 pixels wide.

 YouTube thumbnails are the small preview images used to represent videos.
 Their job is to attract people’s attention and convince them to watch the video.

-Here are some examples of custom YouTube thumbnails from Oberlo’s YouTube channel:
+Here are some examples of custom thumbnails from Oberlo’s YouTube channel:

 Think of YouTube thumbnails like book covers.